-Based on TDEC stream habitat protocols, habitat quality was above the ecoregion 67f guideline at all sites within Mitchell Branch (Figure 3.45).
-Habitat scores increased at all sites from 2018 to 2020.
-In general, improvements from the previous three years were primarily seen in epifaunal substrate/available cover, channel flow, sediment deposition, embeddedness, and vegetative protection.
-However, poor substrate quality (dominance of gravel instead of cobble) and unstable, highly erodible banks continued to be an issue at multiple sites.
-Habitat conditions related to riffle stability (i.e., frequency of reoxygenation zones) improved at all sites except MIK 0.4.
+Based on TDEC stream habitat protocols, habitat quality was above the ecoregion 67f guideline at all sites within Mitchell Branch (Figure 3.41).
+Habitat scores increased at MIK 0.7 and MIK 0.8 but decreased at MIK 1.4 and MIK 0.4 in 2021 compared to 2020.
+In general, declines from the previous year were primarily seen in epifaunal substrate/available cover, channel flow, and sediment deposition at some but not all sites.
+Poor substrate quality (dominance of gravel instead of cobble) and unstable, highly erodible banks continued to be an issue at multiple sites.

-1. Samples were not collected in April 1995.
+Note: Samples were not collected in April 1995.
+Acronyms: